rajpurkarlab/cheXlocalize/README.md

 To store the binary segmentations efficiently, we use RLE format, and the encoding is implemented using [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).
 If an image has no saliency segmentations, we store a mask of all zeros.

-Running this script on the validation set heat maps from the CheXlocalize dataset should take about 10 minutes.
+Running this script on the validation set heatmaps from the CheXlocalize dataset should take about 10 minutes.

 <a name="ann_to_segm"></a>
 ## Generate segmentations from human annotations